Open-NET-Libraries/Open.Disposable/README.md

 #### Let the GC do its job

 Aggressively attempting to help out the garbage collector can be serious anti-pattern as you are simply slowing down your own application in order to avoid GC operations which might actually be helping your performance in total by deferring cleanup.

+## Classes

+### DisposableBase

+Simply implement `void OnDispose(bool calledExplicitly)` in order to manage disposal.

+If `calledExplicitly` is `true`, then the `.Dispose()` method was called by the code.
+If `false`, the class was finalized by the GC.

+### AsyncDisposableBase

+Simply implement `ValueTask OnDisposeAsync(AsyncDisposeMode mode)` in order to manage disposal.

+Dispose accordingly based upon the `AsyncDisposeMode`.

+It is also possible to override `void OnDispose(bool calledExplicitly)` to manage synchronous disposal separate from asynchronous disposal, but should it must be understood that overriding without calling `base.OnDispose(calledExplicitly)` will mean that `OnDisposeAsync(AsyncDisposeMode mode)` will not automatically be called.
+Essentially meaning if you override, you should prepare for one or the other, but not both.